 - Participating in an investigation or lawsuit on behalf of an alleged victim.

-You may also contact the Equal Employment Opportunity Commission (EEOC) if you feel you have been discriminated against in employment based on your race, color, religion, national origin, ethnicity or any other prohibited basis.
-Call 1-800-669-4000 or 1-800-669-6820 (TTY), or visit the EEOC website.
+You may also contact the Equal Employment Opportunity Commission (EEOC) if you feel you have been discriminated against in employment based on your race, color, religion, and national origin or any other protected bases (sex (including pregnancy, sexual orientation, and gender identity), age (40 and over), disability, and genetic information).
+Call 800-669-4000, 800-669-6820 (TTY), or 844-234-5122 (ASL Video Phone) or visit the EEOC website.